A Little About Koinonia Nevada

 Koinonia’s Day Treatment History

 In 2001, the State of Nevada asked Koinonia to start a Day Treatment program.
 Day Treatment’s goal was, and continues to be, to create a strong therapeutic environment to facilitate each child’s mental health healing in a daily structured setting.
-Both of our Day Treatment programs have been recognized for their excellence and are highly regarded in our community for the outstanding services they are able to provide to highly vulnerable youth and children.
+Our Day Treatment program (both preadolescent and adolescent) has been recognized for its excellence and is highly regarded in our community for the outstanding services we are able to provide to significantly vulnerable youth and children.

-Koinonia’s After School Day Treatment Program is a therapeutic program serving children ages 12 to 18 who have experienced severe trauma.
+Koinonia’s Adolescent Day Treatment is a therapeutic milieu serving children ages 12 to 18 who have experienced severe trauma.
 Its purpose is to help integrate its youth back into the community as independent and successful members of society.

 The program’s clients are offered specialized therapeutic services, including group, individual, and family therapy to help with behaviors and difficulties consistent with trauma, ADHD, attachment, mood, and behavioral disorders, as well as behaviors and traits associated with personality disorders.
 The program emphasizes emotional, cognitive, and behavioral management, teaching skills such as recognizing trauma triggers, understanding emotional distress, identifying thinking errors and replacing them with truth statements, practicing mindfulness, and replacing negative behaviors with positive behaviors.

-The social setting of After School Day Treatment provides empathy training as an integral part of the After School Day Treatment Program; this allows clients to view modeling of empathy as well as develop and practice empathy, as they are given clear and frequent feedback on a daily basis.
+The social setting of Adolescent Day Treatment provides empathy training as an integral part of each day; this allows clients to view modeling of empathy as well as develop and practice empathy, as they are given clear and frequent feedback on a daily basis.
 The program provides the best therapeutic environment to ensure change and therapeutic progress within each of its clients.

-The After School Day Treatment Program operates on a point and level system, which gives the youth a clear definition of desired and undesired behaviors.
-Part of what makes the After School Day Treatment Program successful is that parents participate in the child’s progress as well; not only do the youth receive feedback in the program, but their parents use the point system at home, providing consistency and reinforcement for each client.
+The Adolescent Day Treatment operates on a point and level system, which gives the youth a clear definition of desired and undesired behaviors.
+Part of what makes the Adolescent Day Treatment successful is that parents participate in the child’s progress as well; not only do the youth receive feedback in the program, but their parents use the point system at home, providing consistency and reinforcement for each client.

 In addition to therapeutic services, behavioral training and reinforcement, clients are also taught life skills such as age-appropriate grooming, self-responsibility, job skills, and educational skills.
 Clients are also provided recreational therapy opportunities which enhance perseverance, cooperation, team work, and resilience.
 All of these things combine to create a therapeutic environment which allows the youth to grow into thriving young adults.

-Koinonia’s Day Treatment Program is a program set in the milieu of a state-licensed school for children ages 6 to 13 who have experienced chronic interpersonal trauma, especially sexual and/or physical abuse.
-The students in the program attend academic classes taught by licensed teachers and receive therapeutic services and feedback throughout the day.
-The purpose of the program is to nurture children who suffer from PTSD back to a healthy mental state.
+Koinonia’s Preadolescent Day Treatment serves children ages 6 to 13 who have experienced chronic interpersonal trauma, especially sexual and/or physical abuse.
+The children receive therapeutic services and feedback throughout their day.
+The purpose of the program is to nurture children who suffer from PTSD and other mental health diagnoses back to a healthy mental state.

-Along with their academic classes, the students in this Day Treatment Program receive a combination of group, individual, and family therapy, and are offered day treatment services that address emotional, cognitive, and behavioral issues.
-The students’ caregivers are also involved in the program and are kept well-informed of the therapeutic topics addressed in school so they can play an active role in the children’s progress.
+The goal of Day Treatment is to address emotional, cognitive, and behavioral issues in a milieu setting.
+The children receive services in the milieu in addition to individual and group therapy.
+The children’s caregivers are also involved in the program and are kept well-informed of the therapeutic topics addressed so they can play an active role in the children’s progress.

-The Day Treatment Program operates on a point and level system, which gives the students a clear definition of desired and undesired behaviors.
-Part of what makes the Day Treatment Program successful is the caregivers’ participation in the child’s progress; not only do the youth receive feedback while in the program, but they also receive feedback at home, which provides consistency and reinforcement for their behaviors.
+The Preadolescent Day Treatment operates on a point and level system, which gives the children a clear definition of desired and undesired behaviors.
+Part of what makes the Preadolescent Day Treatment successful is the caregivers’ participation in the child’s progress.
+Not only do the children receive feedback while in the program, they also receive feedback at home, which provides consistency and reinforcement for their behaviors.

-In addition to therapeutic services, behavioral training and reinforcement, students are also taught life skills such as age-appropriate grooming, self-responsibility, job skills, and educational skills.
+In addition to therapeutic services, behavioral training and reinforcement, children are taught life skills such as age-appropriate grooming, self-responsibility, job skills, and educational skills.
 They are also provided recreational therapy opportunities which enhance perseverance, cooperation, team work, and resilience.
-All of these things combine to create a therapeutic environment which allows the youth to grow into thriving young adults.
+All of these things combine to create a therapeutic environment which allows the children to grow into thriving young adults.

 Koinonia’s Nevada Outpatient